Roman conquest of Anglesey: Situation on Agricola's arrival

 Tacitus implies that the tribes on the border of the Roman province were generally hostile, kept from revolting by fear of the Roman forces and their leadership, and that they were informed of events and major personalities in the rest of Britain: "The Ordovices, shortly before Agricola's arrival, had destroyed nearly the whole of a squadron of allied cavalry quartered in their territory.
 Such a beginning raised the hopes of the country, and all who wished for war approved the precedent, and anxiously watched the temper of the new governor.
 Meanwhile, Agricola, though summer was past and the detachments were scattered throughout the province, though the soldiers' confident anticipation of inaction for that year would be a source of delay and difficulty in beginning a campaign, and most advisers thought it best simply to watch all weak points, resolved to face the peril."

 Defeat of the Ordovices on the mainland of Wales

 Tacitus presents Agricola as a courageous and aggressive leader: "He collected a force of veterans and a small body of auxiliaries; then as the Ordovices would not venture to descend into the plain, he put himself in front of the ranks to inspire all with the same courage against a common danger, and led his troops up a hill.
 The tribe was all but exterminated."
-The location of this battle is unknown, but the fort of Dinas Dinorwig is on a foothill some 3 km from the Menai Strait.
+The location of this battle is unknown, but the hillfort Dinas Dinorwig is on a foothill some 3 km from the Menai Strait.
 The name Dinorwig has been supposed to mean "fort of the Ordovices".